gavinband/oxford-statgen-summer-school/docs/next_generation_sequencing/basic_sequence_data_analysis/De_novo_error_rate_estimation.md

 tail( X )
 ```

 There's a kmer in there *repeated 4,420 times!*.
 To find it let's use `jellyfish dump`.
-We are now
+Switch back
-switching back to the terminal:
+to the terminal window and type:

 ```
 # in the terminal
-jellyfish dump -L 4420
+jellyfish dump -L 4420 NA12878_Illumina-Novaseq_6000.jf
 ```

 this should print out: